agrikatheprogrammer/TrendyTV/README.md

 Submitted by: **Agrika Gupta**

-**TrendyTV** is a movie browsing app that allows users to browse currently popular TV shows.
+**TrendyTV** is a TV show browsing app that allows users to browse currently popular TV shows.
 Upon clicking a particular movie, users can see the full overview, average number of stars out of 10, and total number of voters for the movie.
  Users can also interact and find similar titles/TV shows.

 Time spent: **6** hours spent in total